sulab-wmu/scPagwas/README.md

-                     Single_data =system.file("extdata", "scRNAexample.rds", package = "scPagwas"),# scRNA-seq data in seruat format with "RNA" assays and normalized. output.prefix="test", # the prefix name for output files output.dirs="scPagwastest_output",# the directory file's name for output block_annotation = block_annotation,# gene position in chromosome is provided by package. assay="RNA", # the assays for scRNA-seq data to use.
+                     Single_data =system.file("extdata", "scRNAexample.rds", package = "scPagwas"),# scRNA-seq data in seruat format with "RNA" assays and normalized. output.prefix="test", # the prefix name for output files output.dirs="scPagwastest_output",# the directory file's name for output block_annotation = block_annotation,# gene position in chromosome is provided by package. default is hg38, block_annotation_37 is hg37. assay="RNA", # the assays for scRNA-seq data to use.
                      Pathway_list=Genes_by_pathway_kegg,# pathway list is provided by package, including gene symbols. n.cores=1,